arnold-c/OutbreakDetection/manuscript/manuscript.typ

 = Background

-Infectious disease diagnostics are medical devices and techniques that can be used to detect the presence of a pathogen in a host @DiagnosticsGlobal.
+Infectious disease diagnostics are medical devices and techniques that can be used to detect the presence of a pathogen in a host @worldhealthorganizationDiagnostics2024.
 A clinician may use a physical examination to diagnose a patient with an infection, identifying the signs and symptoms that result from the host’s immune response to the pathogen (e.g., fever, rash).
-Alternatively, #emph[in vitro] tests to quantify the presence of the pathogen itself may be used, e.g., polymerase chain reaction (PCR) to detection pathogen nucleic acids, or the host's immune response to the pathogen e.g., enzyme-linked immunosorbent assays (ELISA) to measure IgM or IgG antibody responses @DiagnosticsGlobal @yangPCRbasedDiagnosticsInfectious2004 @alhajjEnzymeLinkedImmunosorbent2024.
+Alternatively, #emph[in vitro] tests to quantify the presence of the pathogen itself may be used, e.g., polymerase chain reaction (PCR) to detection pathogen nucleic acids, or the host's immune response to the pathogen e.g., enzyme-linked immunosorbent assays (ELISA) to measure IgM or IgG antibody responses @worldhealthorganizationDiagnostics2024 @yangPCRbasedDiagnosticsInfectious2004 @alhajjEnzymeLinkedImmunosorbent2024.
 Any given diagnostic will vary in its ability to correctly identify the presence of the pathogen, which is described by its sensitivity and specificity.
 The sensitivity of a diagnostic is the ability to correctly identify a positive result, conditional on a positive individual being tested i.e., a true positive result @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024 @parikhUnderstandingUsingSensitivity2008.
 The specificity is the opposite: the ability to correctly determine a true negative result, conditional on a negative individual being tested @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024 @parikhUnderstandingUsingSensitivity2008.
 Due to the translation of quantitative measures e.g., immunoglobulin M (IgM) antibody titers, into a binary outcome (positive/negative), the sensitivity and specificity of a diagnostic are often at odds with one another.
 For example, using a low optical density value to define the threshold for detection for an ELISA will produce a diagnostic that is highly sensitive, as it only requires a small host response to the pathogen and many resulting antibody titers will exceed this value.
 However, this may lead to low specificity due to an increase in spurious false positive results in non-infected individuals.
-To account for these differences, the target product profile (TPP) of a diagnostic provides a minimum set of characteristics that should be met, helping to guide the development and use @worldhealthorganizationTargetProductProfiles.
+To account for these differences, the target product profile (TPP) of a diagnostic provides a minimum set of characteristics that should be met, helping to guide the development and use @worldhealthorganizationTargetProductProfiles2024.

 The choice to prioritize sensitivity or specificity will be pathogen and context specific.
 When the cost of a false negative result is disproportionately high relative to a false positive, such as for Ebola @chuaCaseImprovedDiagnostic2015, highly specific tests may be preferred.